flyingbitac/diffaero/README.md

 ### Dynamical models

-We have implemented three types of dynamic models for the quadrotor:
+We have implemented four types of dynamic models for the quadrotor:
-- **Full Quadrotor Dynamics** (`dynamics=quad`): Simulates the full dynamics of the quadrotor, including the aerodynamic effects and the motor dynamics(TODO), as described in [Efficient and Robust Time-Optimal Trajectory Planning and Control for Agile Quadrotor Flight](http://arxiv.org/abs/2305.02772).
+- **Full Quadrotor Dynamics** (`dynamics=quad`): Simulates the full dynamics of the quadrotor, including the aerodynamic effect, as described in [Efficient and Robust Time-Optimal Trajectory Planning and Control for Agile Quadrotor Flight](http://arxiv.org/abs/2305.02772).
+- **(TODO) Simplified Quadrotor Dynamics** (`dynamics=simple`): Simulates the attitude dynamics of the quadrotor, but without considering body rate dynamics, as described in [Learning Quadrotor Control From Visual Features  Using Differentiable Simulation](http://arxiv.org/abs/2410.15979).
 - **Discrete Point Mass Dynamics** (`dynamics=pmd`): Simulates the quadrotor as a point mass, ignoring its pose for faster simulation and smoother gradient flow, as described in [Back to Newton's Laws: Learning Vision-based Agile Flight via Differentiable Physics](http://arxiv.org/abs/2407.10648).
 - **Continuous Point Mass Dynamics** (`dynamics=pmc`): Simulates the quadrotor as a point mass, ignoring its pose, but with continuous time integration.